 ●For most patients hospitalized with ADHF, we recommend against treating with nesiritide (Grade 1A).
 In carefully selected patients with appropriate hemodynamics (including absence of hypotension or cardiogenic shock) who remain symptomatic despite routine therapy, a trial of nesiritide may be helpful as an alternative to other vasodilator therapy (nitroglycerin or nitroprusside).
 Nesiritide has a longer effective half-life than nitroglycerin or nitroprusside, so side effects such as hypotension may persist longer.
 (See "Nesiritide in the treatment of acute decompensated heart failure", section on 'Use' and 'Nesiritide' above.)

 ●Patients with HF with preserved ejection fraction (HFpEF) presenting with hypotension should not receive inotropes and may require a vasopressor in addition to diuretic therapy.
 Patients who develop hypotension with dynamic left ventricular outflow obstruction are treated with beta blocker therapy and gentle hydration if pulmonary edema is not present.
-(See 'Approach to refractory acute heart failure and hypotension' above.)
+(See 'Approach to hypotension' above.)

 ●In patients with HFpEF, long-term therapy is based largely on associated conditions (eg, hypertension or edema) since trial data are limited with no established survival benefit from any specific therapy.
 Management of chronic medications (such an antihypertensive agents) during an ADHF episode depends upon the patient’s hemodynamic condition.
 (See 'Approach to long-term therapy for heart failure with preserved ejection fraction' above and "Treatment and prognosis of heart failure with preserved ejection fraction".)